I’ve heard about Dr. Fields’ practice, but I’m not sure I understand how it works. Can you explain it?

 What does the professional fee cover?

 It includes all office visits with Dr. Fields, a comprehensive annual physical exam, and a thorough panel of blood tests.
-Also covered are routine immunizations, office tests like EKGs and pulmonary function studies when indicated, rapid tests for strep throat, and administration of allergy shots.
+Also covered are certain routine immunizations, office tests like EKGs and pulmonary function studies when indicated, rapid tests for strep throat, and administration of allergy shots.
 In addition, our nurse draws blood, so it’s no longer necessary to wait in line at the hospital or lab when you need tests.

 What if I need to be hospitalized?